dmnfarrell/epitopemap/README.md

 #### Usage

-See the help pages inside the web application for details.
+See the help pages at http://dmnfarrell.github.io/epitopemap/help.html or inside the web application for details.